GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 # Use FactoryBot.build_stubbed to generate your data
 let(:hiring) { build_stubbed(:hiring) }

-context 'when manager is called valid params' do let(:params) do
+context 'when manager is called with valid params' do let(:params) do
     {
       id: hiring.id,